bitcrowd/sshkit.ex/README.md

 mix test
 ```

 Apart from unit tests, we also have [functional tests](https://en.wikipedia.org/wiki/Functional_testing).
-These check SSHKit functionality against real SSH server implementations running inside Docker containers.
+These check SSHKit against real SSH server implementations running inside Docker containers.
 Therefore, you need to have [Docker](https://www.docker.com/) installed.

 All functional tests are tagged as such.
 Hence, if you wish to skip them: